The Chip War That Is Reshaping the Global Economy

 The Bull and Bear Case

-Bull case: AI infrastructure spending is still in its early innings.
-Enterprise adoption of AI is just beginning.
-NVIDIA’s next-generation Blackwell architecture (B100, B200, GB200) promises another generational leap in performance and efficiency.
-The total addressable market (TAM) for AI computing could reach $400 billion by 2027 according to NVIDIA’s own estimates.
+Bull case: AI infrastructure spending may still be at an early stage, with enterprise adoption of AI only beginning.
+NVIDIA’s next-generation Blackwell architecture (B100, B200, GB200) is positioned as another substantial advance in performance and efficiency.
+The total addressable market (TAM) for AI computing could reach $400 billion by 2027, according to NVIDIA’s own estimates.

 Bear case: NVIDIA trades at a premium valuation (forward P/E of roughly 30-35x as of early 2026) that assumes years of continued hypergrowth.
 Customer concentration is high: just four companies (Microsoft, Google, Amazon, Meta) account for roughly 40% of revenue.
 Custom AI chips (Google’s TPUs, Amazon’s Trainium, Microsoft’s Maia) threaten to reduce dependence on NVIDIA over time.
 And AI spending cycles can be volatile.
 If hyperscalers decide to slow their capital expenditure, NVIDIA’s revenue growth could decelerate sharply.